jentery/508/index.md

 The Department of English respectfully acknowledges that the University of Victoria is situated on the territory of the Coast and Straits Salish peoples and sits on the site of a former Lkwungen village.

+# Thanks

+I would like to thank Kari Kraus and Bill Turkel, whose work deeply informs this course, which was also inspired by Herbert Blau's "Traditions of the Avant-Garde" seminar (2005) at the University of Washington.

 # Schedule

 Somewhere between design studies and literary studies, we will conduct a series of exercises where you will repeatedly alter a text across formats and media.
 Each exercise will be accompanied by a reading.